neenad99/DynamicNft/README.md

 Node v10.16.3
 ```

-Further additional steps todo:
+Further additional steps todo: <br/>
-1> make sure to add relevant api keys in sample env file and change name to .env
+1>make sure to add relevant api keys in sample env file and change name to .env<br/>
-2>rpc url and mnemonic can be found at infura
+2>rpc url and mnemonic can be found at infura<br/>
-3>ether scan api key can be found after signinu up at etherscan
+3>ether scan api key can be found after signinu up at etherscan<br/>